makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

-Hints on functionality
+How to play the game:

-- the marketeer should be able to enter their name before the game
+- player enters their name before the game begins
-- the marketeer will be presented the choices (rock, paper and scissors)
+- player is presented with the choices (rock, paper and scissors)
-- the marketeer can choose one option
+- player chooses one option
-- the game will choose a random option
+- the game chooses a random option
-- a winner will be declared
+- a winner is declared

 ## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).
+Two players can play against each other

 ## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard

-Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )
+_special_ rules apply ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )

 ## Basic Rules